CoHousing can be a better way to live for many people.

 If leaving is no big deal, and everyone is used to having new people come in and become part of the group, it makes the group resilient, self-healing.
 Substitution equals fluidity.

-Let me share a neat idea which helps motivate this, invented by a money guy.
-I've divided each tenant's deposit into a smaller non-refundable part and a larger refundable part.
-When people move out you have to clean the carpets and send the landscaper over to do the natural primping that time requires.
+Substitution can also pay.
+Divide each tenant's deposit into a smaller non-refundable part and a larger refundable part.
+When the group moves out you have to clean the carpets and send the landscaper over to do the natural primping that time requires.
 Tenants can leave a space as clean as they want but as a responsible landlord I would still feel I need to steam the carpets, kind of thing.
 So that's what the non-refundable part is for.
 Then if the departing tenants leave a lease-described, definite mess behind that requires paying the housecleaner or the painter or whatever, that goes to the refundable part, which might not all get refunded if much cleaning needs to be done.
-Okay, here's the motivating concept: as the landlord I let all the tenants know that if they move out in good order, then I'll give them their non-refundable deposit too.
-I'll come look at the room, I want the new person to feel welcomed by a clean and fresh space, and if it's good, the departer gets their deposit, and because they found an arriver to put in a new deposit, I'll let the clean-good-order departers have their non-refundable part back, for as long as the community keeps replacing itself, and I'll only use the last departing group's non-refundable part at the end of the last lease extension, to clean up then.

 As a landlord interested in continuity of tenancy, I want to minimize this.
 I want to make renegotiation as minimal and predictable as possible.
 So as with substitution, there is an extension addendum.
 It's also less than a page, and says the change will be the minimum change.
 Change the end date by incrementing the year.
 Change the rent amount so as to follow the market, as impartially measured by the Zillow rent index for this town.
 That's it.
 It's minimal, and who can argue that it's fair.
 Since everyone knows it in advance and nothing is controversial, it's very easy to extend.